CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 -->
 ### Clock Domains

 PTP domains allow different independent timing systems to be present in the same network without confusing each other.
-A PTP domain is a network or a portion of a network within which all the clocks are synchronized.
+A PTP domain is a network or a portion of a network within which all the clocks synchronize.
 Every PTP message contains a domain number.
-A PTP instance is configured to work in only one domain and ignores messages that contain a different domain number.
+A PTP instance works in only one domain and ignores messages that contain a different domain number.

 You can specify multiple PTP clock domains.
-Each domain is completely isolated from other domains so that it is seen as a different PTP network.
+PTP isolates each domain from other domains so that each domain is a different PTP network.
 You can specify a number between 0 and 127.

 The following example commands configure domain 3: